things to do in moscow idaho

 Latah Trail moscow idaho

-Following the historic corridor of the Moscow-Arrow railroad, the Latah Trail is a ten-foot-wide, flat paved path that allows people to walk or use non-motorized vehicles to traverse the 28 miles of trail.
-The trail runs from Moscow to Troy, through Bear Creek Canyon and the Forest Pines.
+Following the historic corridor of the Moscow-Arrow railroad, the Latah Trail is a ten-foot-wide, flat paved path that is great for walking and biking on up to 28 miles of trail.
+The trail runs from Moscow to Troy, through Bear Creek Canyon amongst the lush pine forest.

 Kenworthy Performing Arts Centre